mbaske/ml-agents-hyperparams/README.md

 <img src="images/tensorboard.png" align="middle" width="1440"/>

-Of course, things get more interesting once your code creates training data based on results from previous sessions.
+Of course, things get more interesting once your code generates training data based on results from previous sessions.
 Look into the result_handler method for that.

 Please note that I removed the logging of cumulative rewards during training.
 With multiple processes running at once, that was somewhat confusing.
 Use TensorBoard to track the training progess instead.